sjsjcezar/Friedrich-SE2/README.md

 - Mage skillsets are currently on hold due to time constraints.
 - Project scope is limited to core systems for demo purposes.
 - Feedback and collaboration welcome!
+- Only one quest is available in this game.
+- Majority of the animations are missing.

 ---